What can I expect from a session?

 Psychoanalytic treatments can produce significant rewards and people find themselves freed to live life more fully, to be more creative in all sorts of ways, and to better relate to and care for others.
 In common with many other professional services, fees can vary quite widely between practitioners, depending on experience, location and time of sessions.
 Fees are discussed and agreed before treatment begins.

-In some training institutes, therapy is available at a reduced fee.
+In some training organisations, therapy is available at a reduced fee.
 Treatment is usually conducted by experienced professionals who are completing their psychotherapy training and all such work is closely supervised by a senior practitioner.
 Many of our Member Institutions (MIs) offer places on their reduced fee treatment schemes.
-We also have several training institutions which operate NHS or Charitable Services* where sessions are free or arranged on a sliding scale.
+We also have several training organisations which operate NHS or Charitable Services* where sessions are free or arranged on a sliding scale.